Qubinode/qubinode-installer/README.md

 * OKD - The Origin Community Distribution of Kubernetes that powers Red Hat OpenShift.

 **The installer supports installing (OCP) or (OKD)**
- - Current state is the installer primarly supports deploying OKD3, OCP3, and OCP4.
+ - Current state is the installer primarly supports deploying OKD 3.11.x, OCP 3.11.x, and OCP4 4.2 builds.
 Installing OCP3 or OCP4 will require a Red Hat subscription.

 ## Requirements